thoughtworks-jumpstart/jumpstart/front-end-web-development/react/README.md

 When working with React, you will undoubtedly face new and scary jargon.
 An important way to learn and be effective with React is to:

 * Understand its building blocks \(e.g. JSX, components, `props`, `state`, etc\)
-* Build on what you have learnt about Javascript \(functions, classes, ES6 syntax, static methods, modules, etc.\).
-Make sure you know those [Javascript fundamental](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/).
+* Build on what you have learnt about JavaScript \(functions, classes, ES6 syntax, static methods, modules, etc.\).
+Make sure you know those [JavaScript fundamental](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/).
 * Build applications with React.

 To start with, you can follow this [official React Getting Started Guide](https://reactjs.org/docs/hello-world.html) \(Recommendation: Work through tutorial up through till 'Thinking in React'\)